|Document ID: ||4652|

 Xeams includes a built-in diagnostic test method that runs several tests related to your configuration.
-Often it complain that your server is configured as an open relay.
+Often it complains that your server is configured as an open relay.

 This page describes why this happens and what can you do to avoid it.

 Assume you have configured Xeams to be a firewall between your actual Email server, such as MS Exchange, and the Internet.
 Incoming emails are first received by Xeams and are then forwarded to your actual email server.

 Assume you are also using the SMTP Proxy server in Xeams for incoming emails.

 When you use the SMTP Proxy server in Xeams, the actual user and domain authentication is done by your actual server.
 Meaning when an incoming message comes for James@YourCompany.com

 , it's your actual SMTP server that checks if it can accept email for this user.

 The actual SMTP server (last one in the picture on the left) also thinks that the email is coming from the IP address where Xeams is running.
 It is no idea that there is a Proxy server in the middle.